 How to make shampoo?
 It’s actually one of the easiest hair care products to make – very few ingredients are required and the mixing is usually a single step, rather than multiple phases.

 And because most shampoo formulas are up to 80% water, the profit margin can easily reach 1000%.
 You can manufacture hair care products for countless markets – including salons, as a private label hair care manufacturer.

-What shampoo ingredients do you require?
-To determine this, you will need to decide the purpose for your products – do you want to know how to make shampoo formulas for babies, how to make shampoo for men, how to make shampoo for women, or how to make shampoo for salons?
-Or even how make shampoo formulas for pets?
+What ingredients do you require to make shampoo?
+To determine this, you will need to decide the purpose for your products – do you want to know how to make shampoo formulas for babies, for men, for women, or in bulk for salons?
+Or even for pets?

-Do you want to discover how to make shampoo for a specific hair type – oily hair, dry hair, dandruff, etc.
+Do you want to make hair care for a specific hair type – oily hair, dry hair, dandruff, etc?